syma-afsha/Simplified_Object_Detection/README.md

 Step 1 : Dataset Creation:

 Select at least ANY 3 objects.
-Avoid offensive, inappropriate and violent objects.
 Remove the background from the chosen objects, ensuring only the object remains.
 Collect background images from different locations/scenarios.
 Generate a synthetic dataset by randomly inserting one object into a background image at a random location.